brianspiering/make-teams/README.md

 Reads in `students.txt`

-Make a series of Markdown files that look like this:
+Saves a series of Markdown files that look like this:

 | Driver | Navigator1 | Navigator2|
 |--------|-----------|------------|